 Always cool to cold, whether it is pleasantly chilly of the summer months, or the excruciatingly cold of the winter months, Kalpa requires you to be snuggled up.
 Winter months see snowfall throughout, with few Ft of snow being a common phenomenon.

-Summer temperatures usually average between 10-25 degree Celsius.
-July till September are monsoon months and it can rain anytime, from mild showers to intense rainfall, that can even cause landslides.
+Summer temperatures usually average between 10-25 degrees Celsius.
+July till September are monsoon months, and it can rain anytime, from mild showers to intense rainfall, that can even cause landslides.
 Kalpa temperature remains pleasant or cool through the majority of the year barring the months of winter.

 Kalpa in March to June